Push Pull Cable Controls

 The lifting of heavy loads for centuries involved the use of hemp rope or chains, neither of which was a guaranteed or substantial method.
 Early in the 18th Century, between 1824 and 1838, Wilhelm Albert, a German mining engineer, combined the twisting of hemp and strength of chains to create today‘s wire rope.

-Since its beginnings, wire rope has undergone fantastic changes leading to the many varieties found in industry today.
+Since its beginnings, wire rope has undergone fantastic changes leading to the many varieties found in industrial use today.

 The most common use of wire rope is as a part of a crane hoist wherein it is attached to the hook of the hoist and wrapped around a grooved drum.
 The tensile strength and durability of wire rope makes an ideal tool for lifting and keeping loads secure.
 Though it is used in several industries, it is very popular for production environments wherein materials need to be lifted quickly and efficiently.